Can you get a job in Japan without knowing Japanese?

 Now, if you just take 10-30 minutes a day to listen to native audio, you would be absolutely amazed at what can happen.

-I highly recommend JapanesePod101 and Glossika Japanese.
+I highly recommend two courses that both of us have been using for years: JapanesePod101 and Glossika Japanese.
 Audio lessons are the best for sounding like a native speaker and not slowly reciting grammar structures and trying to remember words that you memorised from a list.
 That isn’t how you learned your own language, you learned from listening and copying!

 Even artists can make a living working in Japan

 Well done Jon!
 Perseverance is key.
-Check out more about Jon below and his business here: www.jonathanhebert.net
+Check out more about Jon below and Seagull Studios here.

 Using Japanese to work at the corporate level in Japan